COVID-19 pandemic in Indiana: April 2020

 On April 1, Marion County extended their stay-at-home order until May 1 and closed all golf courses (effective April 3).

 On April 2, Indiana Superintendent of Public Instruction, Dr. Jennifer McCormick, announced that all K-12 schools would provide remote instruction for the remainder of the 2019–2020 school year.
 The new order also permitted them to conclude the school year once they had provided 20 days of remote learning after April 2 (meaning the school year could end as soon as May 1), even if school had not met for 160 days.

 On April 3, Governor Holcomb extended the stay-at-home order by two weeks, to April 20, and the state public health emergency by 30 days, to May 3.

 On April 12, cases were reported in all 92 of Indiana's counties.

 On April 17, Governor Holcomb announced that the stay-at home order would be extended on April 20 to May 1.

+On April 17, Hundreds gather & protest outside of the Governor's Mansion on Meridian Street protesting the stay at home Executive Order.